-The newly renovated Barshinger Center provides a world-class concert hall to serve as the centerpiece of Franklin & Marshall's thriving music program.
+The Barshinger Center provides a world-class concert hall to serve as the centerpiece of Franklin & Marshall's thriving music program.
 The setting is elegant and the atmosphere is acoustically vibrant, a venue for visiting musicians of the highest caliber.

 Adjoining Barshinger, Franklin & Marshall has refurbished Meyran Hall, a building that serves as home for the Music Department as well as other academic departments.

 The Hall features an expanded stage designed to handle a full 70-piece orchestra or a full chorus with orchestra, up to 135 performers in all.
-Seating accomodates just over 500, all with a first-rate view of the stage.
+Seating accommodates just over 500, all with a first-rate view of the stage.

 Acoustics were designed by one of the world's preeminent acousticians, Lawrence Kirkegaard, who participated in the recent renovations of Orchestra Hall in Chicago, Seiji Ozawa Hall at Tanglewood and Jordan Hall at the New England Conservatory of Music.